gwaribe/shop-it/docs/documentation.md

 **Future Enhancement:**

-- customer can add quantity needed
+- customer can add/reduce quantity needed
 - quantity inputed should not exceed what is in the inventory
 - total price is calculated real time and shown alongside the total quantity
 - customer is billed based on total amount